 Europe is a complex continent with thousands of years of human interaction overlaying the natural world.
 The most obvious manifestations of that history are the many political borders that abound, and indeed change over time.

-The EUROPARC Transboundary “Following Natures Design” Programme and Certificate were developed to respond to these particular needs.
+The EUROPARC Transboundary Parks Programme “Following Natures Design” and Certificate were developed to respond to these particular needs.
 It seeks to support a process of mutual understanding, often between countries where history may have created mutual distrust, or administrative barriers and develop management tools to enable greater cooperative management.

 Through the certification process, these transboundary Protected Areas, can more effectively manage Europe’s natural resources and aspire to be models of sustainable development.